ngogb02/CS50P-Final-Project/QtDesigner/README.md

     Here, the location and category have a few selections for the user to choose from.
 This is imposed on the user so that the user doesn't create too many categories and too many random locations.
 It was also to demonstrate the usage of a selection bar in the GUI.
 The selection bar is called a "Combo Box" by the package/module Pyside6, that was used to create the GUI.
 The technicality of
-    PySide6 and the implementation of this button "Create a new item" will be explained in greater details in the Backend Section (PLACEHOLDER). </div> <br>
+    PySide6 and the implementation of this button "Create a new item" will be explained in greater details in the Backend Section. </div> <br>
 2. Button - Adjust item:
     <div style="text-align: justify">This button is for the user to adjust the attributes of the items that already exist within the table, like
-    quantity, location, date, and even category.
-Even though the button "Adjust item" takes in the same arguments as the button "Create a new item", under the hood they do things differently.
+    quantity, location, date, and category.
+Even though the button "Adjust item" takes in the same arguments as the button "Create a new item", under the hood, they do things differently.
 Admittedly, the design of the button "Adjust item" was poorly conceptualized and seems almost redundant or too cumbersome to use.
-    In section <em>Lessons Learned (PLACEHOLDER)</em>, a discussion of flawed structure and project deisgn/planning is what led to this.
+    In section Lessons Learned, a discussion of flawed structure and project deisgn/planning is what led to this.
 The implementation of this button will be explained in greater details in the Backend Section.</div><br>

 3. Button - Remove item:
    <div style="text-align: justify"> This button is for the user to remove a certain item from a certain category, if the user does not specify the item's name, and
    only the have the category selected, it will remove that category, which means it will remove every items within that category.
-Again, the implementation of this button will be explained in greater details in the Backend Section (PLACEHOLDER). </div>
+Again, the implementation of this button will be explained in greater details in the Backend Section.
+Also note that this button has some error handling capabilities, such as if the user input a typo it will flash a warning saying that there may be a typo and it needs to be entered again.
+The video demonstration will show this.</div>

 #### 2. GUI Design Layout:
 #### Main Layout: